Controlling Your Fear

 The steps to controlling your fear and overcoming fear.
-Plus what is fear, acknowledgement of fear and controlling your fear.
+Plus what is fear, acknowledgment of fear, and controlling your fear.

 Two thousand years ago, the Roman philosopher and playwright, Seneca, said, "Nothing is terrible in things; except fear itself" and people have continued to echo him down through the centuries.